Improving Engagement and Equity in Public Outreach

 Long-term, these educational opportunities can result in a population with a more clear understanding of the current resource constraints for transportation projects in their region, making them more likely to support future initiatives to gather more revenue for transportation projects.

-New opportunities to engage larger audiences in the planning process emerge every year, and we definitely should take advantage of them while also making sure we are balancing that information with input from more traditional sources.
+New opportunities to engage larger audiences in the transportation infrastructure planning process emerge every year, and we definitely should take advantage of them while also making sure we are balancing that information with input from more traditional sources.
 Participation in these new communication styles can be bolstered by building relationships with community leaders and endear trust in your agency, and educating your population on the planning process and trade-offs can help support future initiatives.